 For the partial interchange alternate about 1,000 vehicles per day would be shifted from STH 47 to CTH A in the year 2000 and 1,500 vehicles in year 2020 when compared to the no interchange alternate.
-However, the amount of traffic at the "T" intersection would be reduced by one half of the shifted vehicles because the southbound traffic on CTH A by passes the "T" intersection.
+However, the amount of traffic at the "T" intersection would be reduced by one half of the shifted vehicles because the southbound traffic on CTH A by passes the "T" intersection shown on Exhibit A-3.
 As a result, the level of service remains the same, a LOS "A" on STH 47 and a LOS "D" on CTH A in the year 2000 and a LOS "F" in the year 2020.
-The timing when all way stop or signals are warranted also remains nearly the same.
+The timing of when all way stop or signals are warranted also remains nearly the same.
 However, the capacity for the critical left turn movement from CTH A to northbound STH 47 is about 20 percent higher for the partial interchange alternate.
+The level of service computations are based on assumed traffic movements.
+To more precisely analyze this intersection, additional traffic analysis would be warranted including traffic counts on weekends.